lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Instructions:

 1. Checkpoint: Take a moment to examine the URL in your browser's address bar.
 What is the scheme?
 The domain?
 The path?
+Is there a query string?

 Hint: _This will depend on the URL of the course, let me know if that's a no-go for maintainability reasons and I can just replace this with the text from the URL diagram in the LE._